-Compared with two weeks ago steers traded steady and 600 to 650 lbs heifers traded unevenly steady.
-Demand was good with several buyers and warmer weather in the area.
+No comparable offerings from two weeks ago for an accuratge comparison a trend will not be given for steers or heifers.
+Demand was good warmer weather in the area.
 Feeders made up 100 percent of the offering.

 Denison Wtd Avg Feeder Cattle Auction - Denison IA